Spoingus/TroublesomeTanks_CDP/README.md

 ### Controller Controls

-The Controllers can be used by multiple people at once and it is recommened that each team consists of 3 members:
+The Controllers can be used by multiple people at once and it is recommeneded that each team consists of 3 members:
 - The DRIVER -- Responsible for moving the tank around the map
 - The GUNNER -- Responsible for move the turret and shooting other players
 - The ENGINEER -- Responsible for maintaining the charge of each port